Vickie Paladino

-Vickie Albrizio Paladino (born October 28, 1954) is an American politician from the state of New York.
-Paladino is a member of the New York City Council for the 19th district, a northeast Queens district that includes College Point, Whitestone, Bayside, Douglaston, Little Neck, and parts of Flushing.
-A member of the Republican Party, she was first elected to the City Council in 2021 and was re-elected in 2023 and 2025.
-Paladino was named minority whip of the City Council in February 2025.
+Vickie Albrizio Paladino (Note: Albrizio is her maiden name, not her middle name.
+She has no publicized middle name.
+Paladino is her married name.) (born October 28, 1954) is an American activist and politician.
+In 2021, Paladino was elected a member of the New York City Council from District 19 in northeast Queens, and was previously a small business owner.
+In 2025, Paladino was named minority whip of the City Council.

-Paladino is notable for her outspokenness and for her opposition to pro-Palestinian protests during the Gaza War, squatter houses, Drag Queen Story Hour, congestion pricing, and COVID-19 vaccine mandates.
+A conservative Republican, Paladino is known for her brash personality and controversial social media posts.
+Paladino has called for the deportation of NYC mayor Zohran Mamdani, and expulsion of Muslims from the United States.
+Paladino has also opposed pro-Palestinian protests during the Gaza War, squatter houses, Drag Queen Story Hour, congestion pricing, and COVID-19 vaccine mandates.
+Paladino vocally supports law enforcement, the state of Israel, and Donald Trump.

 Political career

-Paladino gained media attention in 2017 after she confronted then-New York City Mayor Bill de Blasio at a public appearance.
+In 2017, Paladino gained media attention after she confronted then-New York City Mayor Bill de Blasio at a public appearance.
 Paladino, who was on her way home from a nail salon, stopped to shout at de Blasio for having traveled to Germany to attend a protest a day after a New York City police officer had been shot to death.
-Paladino told de Blasio, "'I want to know why you let your police officers down and our country down by going to Germany and protesting against our country'".
+Paladino told de Blasio, "I want to know why you let your police officers down and our country down by going to Germany and protesting against our country."

-Paladino ran for State Senate in 2018, but was defeated by Democrat John Liu.
-After she spoke at a showing of Dinesh D’Souza’s Death of a Nation in 2018, Paladino approached some protesters and argued with them.
-A Proud Boy carried her away from the protesters; Paladino has said that she was rescued by the Proud Boy and that one protester had almost hit her with a belt.
+After she spoke at a showing of Dinesh D'Souza's Death of a Nation in 2018, Paladino approached some protesters and argued with them.
+A Proud Boy carried her away from the protesters.
+Paladino has said that she was rescued by the Proud Boy and that one protester had almost hit her with a belt.

+2018 State Senate election

+In 2018, Paladino ran for State Senate's District 11, but was defeated by Democrat John Liu 54% to 24%.